Senior Year

 The Role of a Senior Athlete

 Being a senior on a college athletics team comes with inherent leadership responsibilities, even if you don’t hold the title of captain.
 Your experience, maturity, and understanding of the team’s culture position you as a role model and valuable contributor.
-Here’s how senior athletes can make a meaningful impact without being a formal captain:
+Here’s how senior athletes can make a meaningful impact without being a formal captain.

 1. Lead by Example